ShaniAI-tech/ManifoldOS/README.md

 **This project is currently under active development and not ready for production use.** The codebase is experimental, features are incomplete, and breaking changes are expected.
 We're building the foundation for multi-chain dApp development tools.

-**Timeline**: Alpha release expected Q4 2024, with stable release in Q2 2025.

 ## The Problem We're Solving